 owl:allValuesFrom (see the hasValue reasoning tutorial).

 Prolog is an alternative query mechanism for AllegroGraph.
 With Prolog, you can specify queries declaratively.
 The Prolog tutorial provides an introduction to using Prolog and AllegroGraph together.
-Prolog is an integral part of Lisp.
-So for Lispers the combination of Lisp, Prolog, and AllegroGraph are a natural triad.
-You can send Prolog select queries to the server using Java (see Javadocs) or using the HTTP-interface (see the HTTP protocol).
+Our Prolog is implemented in Lisp so for Lispers, the combination of Lisp, Prolog, and AllegroGraph are a natural triad.
+You can also send Prolog select queries to the server using Java (see Javadocs) or using the HTTP-interface (see the HTTP protocol).
 You send them as strings and you get the bindings back as lists of values.
 For the Lisp interface, besides the tutorial mentioned above, see the Lisp Reference.

 The block diagram we saw above is abstract: it can be implemented in many different ways.
-AllegroGraph 4.13.1 uses that same programming API to connect to local triple-stores (either on-disk or in-memory), remote-triple-stores and federated triple-stores.
-A federated store collects multiple triple-stores of any kind into a single virtual store that can be manipulated as if it were a simple local-store.
+AllegroGraph 6.2.0 uses that same programming API to connect to local triple stores (either on-disk or in-memory), remote triple stores and federated triple stores.
+A federated store collects multiple triple stores of any kind into a single virtual store that can be manipulated as if it were a simple local store.
 Federation provides three big benefits: